Battle of the Caribbean: Allied vessels

-SS Stephen Hopkins was an armed American liberty ship which fought during World War II.
+SS Stephen Hopkins was an armed American Liberty ship which fought during World War II.
 On 27 September, Stephen Hopkins was returning to Surinam from Cape Town when attacked by the auxiliary cruiser Stier.
 Stephen Hopkins was ordered to stop by the Germans, the Americans refused, so they opened fire with their main battery.
 A lone 4 in gun and a few machine guns were then put in operation by the Americans and a short but violent battle was fought.
-Both vessels suffered casualties and by 10:00 the American ship was sunk.
-Stier was badly damaged as well and could no longer make steam so her commander scuttled her less than two hours after defeating the American vessel.
+Both vessels suffered casualties and by 10:00 the American ship had sunk.
+Stier was badly damaged as well and could no longer make steam, so her commander scuttled her less than two hours after defeating the American vessel.

 The American gunboat USS Erie was escorting Convoy TAG-20 in the Caribbean between Trinidad and Guantánamo Bay when attacked 10 miles south of Curaçao by a German U-boat in November 1942. —under Kurt-Eduard Engelmann—surfaced and fired three torpedoes at Erie.
 The Americans spotted the submarine and the torpedoes, then took evasive maneuvers.
 Erie escaped two of them but was hit by the third and badly damaged.
 Her crew grounded her on the nearby shore and she burned for several hours before the flames were brought under control.
 American forces suffered seven killed and eleven wounded in the attack.
 Later, Erie was towed to Curaçao's Willemstad Harbor but capsized and sank on 5 December.